 Before opening up your business globally, make sure the POD fulfillment services you work with are operational internationally.

 Fulfillment services often work with third-party providers, and the logistics are dependent on these third-party services.
-This means production time can vary based on the country, and so can the availability of specific designs and colors.
+This means production time can vary by country, and so can the availability of specific designs and colors.

 Make sure you know that you are able to serve customers globally before you announce international shipping.